For other Denny’s scholarship opportunities click here. Applications open September 1.

 The Foundation and Denny’s have been longtime partners on various projects, including the brand’s ‘Hungry for Education’ scholarship program, which launched in 2013 as part of Denny’s continued commitment to help fight childhood hunger and promote education.
 To date, Denny’s has awarded more than $500,000 in combined scholarships to deserving elementary, high school and college students across the country.

 The fundraiser was formally announced at the NAACP Image Awards Red Carpet Live, televised via TV One from Los Angeles.
 April Kelly-Drummond, director, diversity affairs and multicultural engagement for Denny’s, said: “We love working with the Tom Joyner Foundation and are particularly excited to assist first-generation college students,” she said.
 “We know that if these students can get a chance at an education, they will have greater opportunities to pursue their career interests and contribute to their communities in many different ways.”

 DENNY’S PRESIDENT JOHN MILLER TALKS WITH THE TOM JOYNER MORNING SHOW

 The National Center for Education Statistics (NCES) reports that in the 2011-2012 academic year nearly a third of the undergraduates in colleges and universities were the first in their families to go to college.
 NCES also points out that over a lifetime, an average worker with a bachelor’s degree can earn $1 million more than a worker without a post-secondary degree.

 The Postsecondary National Policy Institute says that many first generation students have lower household median incomes and greater financial needs than those who have at least one parent who has attended college.
 Additionally, the percentage of first-generation students borrowing federal money has more than doubled over the past 20 years.

-Take a look at the commercial below aired on the 2017 NAACP Image Awards, February 11.
+Take a look at the commercial below, airing on the 2018 NAACP Image Awards, February 15.